 The origins of your sense of worth

-The way I see it, you learned to view yourself this way from messages you received from the world.
-It may have been caregivers, society/culture, or the universe (for those who hold a spiritual practice).
+The way I see it, you learned to gauge your worth from messages you received from the world.
+It may have been caregivers, society/culture, or the universe (for those who hold a spiritual practice or were raised within one).
 We all receive messages about the right way to be in the world.
 Sometimes, these messages seem like rules about who we are supposed to be.
 At times, they appear as things you need to be or you’ll be rejected.
 Later, the experiences you had in your life may have reinforced this idea, over and over again; a sort of mirror showing you a distorted reflection of how lacking you are.
 Given enough time, this view of yourself as reflected by the world is internalised.
 It becomes your truth.

 The above may then weigh you down; become a barrier to having the life you long for.
 In the end, because the need to belong is so important to us, we’re willing to do most anything to guarantee we’ll keep the relationships we have.
 So you may carry on, holding this feeling within you like a hole in our heart.